Plug and Play Splitting Techniques for Poisson Image Restoration: Introduction

 One has to mention alternative approaches to PnP, which try to address the theoretical issues posed by PnP.
 The Regularizaton by Denoising (RED) method \cite{romano2017little} is among them, it tries to overcome the PnP limitations by requiring the denoiser to have a symmetric Jacobian and to be locally homogeneous: unfortunately, although the theoretical framework is very rich and interesting, the majority of the employed denoiser do not satisfy this requirements.
 RED has been then investigated from different points of view: it has been reformulated \cite{cohen2021regularization} as a constrained optimization problem (RED-PRO), where the least square minimum is projected on the fixed-point sets of demicontractive denoisers, which reveal to be convex sets.
 In \cite{10415495} the RED-PRO has been reversed following a discrepancy principle, leading to a constrained RED approach (CRED): the RED functional is minimized under the discrepancy between the recovered solution and the data $\vg$.
+Deep equilibrium models have been recently studied for addressing Poisson image restoration \cite{daniele2025deepequilibriummodelspoisson}.

 A further step was done considering Gradient Step Denoisers \cite{hurault2022gradient}, where the denoising step is carried out by subtracting to the current image the gradient of a parametrized function $g_\vartheta$ : a classical and performant choice is $g_\vartheta(\vx) = 1/2\|\vx-n(\vx)\|_2^2$, where $n$ is a denoising neural network.
 This particular strategy allows for a more solid theoretical convergence property and, from the practical point of view, it is possible to learn the denoiser without compromising the numerical performance.